 Bachelor's Degree or Master's Degree in Child Life, Child Development, Child and Family Studies, Early Childhood Education, Child Psychology, Recreational Therapy, or related field.
 Child Life certification required.

-Minimum of 1-2 years experience as a child life specialist in a health care environment
+1-2 years experience as a child life specialist in a health care environment preferred

 Excellent interpersonal skills; ability to work with multidisciplinary groups in effective collaborative practice; CPR certified.